shanjcu/web-framework/docs/jcu-customisations/coding-guide.md

 * Follow the Code Guide for HTML and CSS standards: http://codeguide.co/

+* Use http://caniuse.com to determine if a browser feature is widely available across user agents.

 * All templates must be accessible and pass standards Section 508 and WCAG2AA.

 * Name all components with a easily-identifiable and discussable name.
 For